AdiChat/Share/README.md

 # Share
-A blog with advanced features
+A blog with advanced features<br>
+To be updated soon.